-There are currently limited flights operating to and from Jordan.
-All passengers arriving at Queen Alia Airport Jordan will need to follow instructions set out on the Visit Jordan website.
+All passengers arriving at Queen Alia Airport Jordan will need to follow instructions set out by government of Jordan.

 Testing / screening on arrival

 The Government have announced that on arrival in Jordan you will need to provide your contact details, travel information and complete passenger health declaration and locator forms.
+Passengers will be asked to fill out these forms by their chosen airlines.
 Passengers arriving will need to install Aman.jo application on their mobile device.
 This will inform the user if they had contact with an infected person, so the user can seek appropriate medical attention.
-Further details are available on the Visit Jordan website which is due to go live soon.

 Testing on departure